A bunch of suggestions for Library

 7. On every startup all directories belonging to Library should be rescanned automatically.
 There's probably no sense in implementing a setting "Rescan library directories on startup" because Library is meant to update its contents automatically (this is at least how it works in all other jukbox applications).

-#2 Updated by Artem S. Tashkinov almost 8 years ago
+#2 Updated by Artem S. Tashkinov about 8 years ago

 > 1. Make search bar permanently visible and place it between play buttons (Open, Add ...) and playback options buttons (repeat, shuffle, volume) - there's a lot of space for it, especially on modern wide screen displays (1920px width).